-Post Operation Phase means the period of time from the date of termination of the Operation Phase until the Project Termination Date.
+Post Operation Phase means the phase following the termination of the Operation Phase.

-Preferred Contracts means contracts for those categories of contracts listed in Appendix 8.1 of Schedule B (Business Opportunities) and referred to in section 8.1 of Schedule B (Business Opportunities).
+Preferred Contracts means contracts for those categories of contracts listed in appendix 8.1 of Schedule B (Business Opportunities) and referred to in section 8.1 of Schedule B (Business Opportunities.

-Pre-qualification Category has the meaning set out in section 5.1 of Schedule B (Business Opportunities).
+Pre-qualification Category has the meaning set out in section 5.1 of Schedule B (Business

+Opportunities).